-The Collin County pink fire truck is in Farmersville helping those with illnesses!
+Collin County’s pink fire truck is in Farmersville helping those with illnesses!

 So last summer - before the Collin County chapter formed - she met "a Vicki."

-"She`s seen this for several years and she`s always wanted to do it so," says Lisman, "we surprised her at the school with it and it`s really neat."
+"She`s seen this for several years and she`s always wanted to do it so," says Lisman, "We surprised her at the school with it and it`s really neat."

 So if someone you know would like a surprise visit from Vicki - you have through this weekend to catch it in Farmersville.